jhoover4/sample-php-login/README.md

 # Simple PHP Application

 List of clients that can be accessed with a proper login.
-Ability to add clients as needed.
+Ability to update login information as needed.

 UN: admin<br/>
 PW: admin